Get insider access

 Dyson V8

 The Dyson V8 is simply better overall than the Dyson V7.
 The V8 performs far better on bare floors and carpets by virtue of a more powerful motor.
-It also has a longer maximum runtime and has a battery life indicator to let you know roughly how much charge is left.
+It also has a longer maximum runtime and a battery life indicator to roughly tell you how much charge is left.
 The Animal variant of the V8 also comes with a unique 180-degree brush, which is good for cleaning hard-to-reach places.

 Dyson V15 Detect